Clinical electives for visiting undergraduate students

 Bristol Medical School offers a limited number of clinical elective placements to visiting students in their final year of study.

-Spaces are extremely limited and you need to apply well in advance.
+- are limited in number: you need to apply well in advance

 Who can apply

-Undergraduate medical students in the final year of study before qualifying as a doctor.
+Undergraduate medical students can apply if they are in the final or penultimate year of study before qualifying as a doctor.

-Visiting students' qualifications are subject to the same scrutiny that are applied to Bristol university students.
+As a visiting student, your qualifications are subject to the same scrutiny that is applied to all students at the University of Bristol.

 All students are required to sign and abide by the Code of Practice for medical undergraduates.